kba/anno-frontend/README.md

 - `isLoggedIn`: Function or boolean to designate whether the user is already logged in.
 No login button will be shown in that case, token will still be retrieved unless found
+- `targetFragmentButtonTitle`: Hover title (not caption) of the Fragment Identifier button.
+Usually, this should be a description of what the `targetFragmentButtonClicked` event handler does.

 #### Methods
 ##### `startHighlighting(annoId, open)`
-Highlight the annotation with `id` annoId
+Deprecated.
+Use `.externalRequest('HighlightByTargetSelector', …)` instead.

 ##### `stopHighlighting(annoId)`
-Stop highlighting the annotation with `id` annoId
+Deprecated.
+Use `.externalRequest('HighlightByTargetSelector', …)` instead.

 ##### `expand(annoId)`
 Open thread tree to reveal anno with id `annoId`

 #### Events

-Either listen/emit via app.eventBus and/or provide listeners as `events` option

-- `mouseover(annoId)`: $on this to catch when an annotation is hovered in the list
-- `mouseleave(annoId)`: $on this to catch when an annotation is un-hovered in the list
+The `events` option to `displayAnnotation` may hold a dictionary object that may define event handlers (event name &rarr; function).
+Currently, these are supported:

+- `mouseover`, `mouseleave`:
+  Fired when the mouse pointer hovers/unhovers an annotation.
+  For details, see the anno-viewer component documentation.

+- `targetFragmentButtonClicked`:
+  Fired when the Fragment Identifier button is clicked.
+  For details, see the anno-viewer component documentation.

+- `fetched`:
+  Deprecated.
-- `fetched(annotationList)`: List of annotations has been fetched from the server
+  Fired when the list of annotations has been fetched from the server.

 <!-- END-RENDER -->